 Additionally, while realizing that the academic experience is a primary driver, we understand that it is important for students to thrive both inside and outside the classroom.
 To that end, the College has a variety of programming for the student life experience outside of the classroom.
 A student who performs well inside the classroom and has an enjoyable experience outside of the classroom is most likely to continue their academic pursuits.
 We encourage participation in extracurricular activities so as to build connections and support across campus.
 Every four years, we conduct a quality of life survey to garner levels of student satisfaction and identify improvements that can be made to enhance this area of student life.

-The related measure of success and student achievement is first-year retention (the number of students who successfully complete their freshman year and return in their sophomore year).
-Our goal is that 85% of freshmen return in their sophomore year.
-Our average annual retention rate over the last five years is 80.5%, which is in-line with the national rate for freshmen retention (77.1%), and just ahead of that for all public and private not-for profit four-year institutions of higher education in the State of Mississippi (75.9%).
+The related measure of success and student achievement is first-year retention (the number of students who successfully complete their first year and return to Millsaps for their sophomore year) for undergraduate students.
+Our goal is that 80% of freshmen return in their sophomore year.
+Once the College has reached a consistent 80% retention rate, the goal will be moved to 85% retention of first-year students.

 Satisfactory Academic Progress

-This measurement is conducted in accordance with programs of federal financial assistance.
+Satisfactory Academic Progress is measured in accordance with programs of federal financial assistance.
 Federal law mandates that those students receiving this assistance progress satisfactorily toward completion of their course of study.
 Satisfactory academic progress is measured in three ways—(1) students must progress qualitatively by earning a minimum grade point average (from 1.5 to 2.0); (2) students must progress quantitatively by completing the required minimum number of credits each year; and (3) students must complete their program of study within a reasonable time period.
-Our goal is that 90% of students be deemed as making satisfactory academic progress.
-Our five-year average for students with satisfactory academic progress is 93.1%.
+Our goal is that 93% of undergraduate students and 95% of our graduate students demonstrate satisfactory academic progress.